Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 })
 ```

 Next, let’s add the instruction to the transaction we created.
 Then, call `sendAndConfirmTransaction()` by passing in the connection, transaction, and payer.
-Finally, let’s log the result of that function call so we can look it up on the Solana Explorer.
+Finally, let’s log the result of that function call so we can look it up on Solana Explorer.

 ```typescript
 transaction.add(instruction)